By Jerry Nix | Freewavemaker, LLC Date Published June 12, 2019

 There was a time in our family life – and I probably should not be telling this – but it is the truth – that my sister became a little bit rebellious.
 All kids – except my dad apparently – goes through similar phases.
 Dad never admitted to being very rebellious other than I think he smoked from the time he was 16 until he was about 18.
 That was it for his rebellion.

 My sister and her boyfriend was caught by little brother “doing the nasty” in her bedroom.
 She was 15 and he was 17 at the time.
 This was in the middle of summer and Mom and Dad were at work.
 Sandi was supposed to be keeping an eye on Eddie and me.
 Keeping us out of trouble.
-Eddie, being the kid he was, could not keep a secret and within days was telling dad all about “the nasty” he was aware of.
-I think in his on mind Eddie was tired of getting most of the whippings and Sandi hardly ever getting any.
+Eddie, being the kid he was, could not keep a secret and within hours was telling dad all about “the nasty” he was aware of.
+I think in his on mind, Eddie was tired of getting most of the whippings and Sandi hardly ever getting any.
 Of course Eddie did his wrongs openly and Sandi was very secretive about the things she did.
 She could also lie with a straight face … Eddie, on the other hand, would turn blood red when he attempted to tell a little lie.

 Being as religious as he was Dad was not going to have “fornication” in his house.
 He immediately required my sister and her boyfriend to get married.
 As a matter of fact, they had to drive to St. Louis Missouri to tie the knot since that was the closest state that would allow a 15 year old girl to get married with parental approval.
 As I recall, Dad did not ask the boys parents … he told them this is what was going to happen and they simply agreed with it.